-The capital investment proposals referred to in the NDP have themselves been separately subjected to AA at a plan level in the NIP Natura Impact Report and will also be subjected to AA at a project level at a later date.
+The capital investment proposals referred to in the NDP have themselves been separately subjected to AA in the NIP Natura Impact Report.

 It can therefore be concluded that the provisions of the NDP, as a whole, in itself, have no potential to give rise to significant effects on Natura 2000 sites.